seantwie03/cli_demos/README.md

     CMD_FILE="/opt/demonstrations/sample_command_file.sh"
     ```

-4.  **Control the Demonstration**: Use the standard keybindings, which now work for any user on the system:
+4.  **Control the Demonstration**: Use the following keybindings to control the demonstration:
     *   `Ctrl-x n` (`next_cmd`): Places the next command or displays the next header.
     *   `Ctrl-x p` (`prev_cmd`): Moves back to the previous command.
     *   `Ctrl-x r` (`reset_cmd`): Resets the demonstration to the beginning of the file.